-The built-in camera cannot be shared by more than one software application.
+- The built-in camera cannot be shared by more than one software application.
 Exit the current application before launching another.
 The viewfinder may show some noise, for example horizontal streaks, when you are viewing a rapid-moving object.
-This is normal and does not indicate a malfunction.

-☐ If the problem persists, restart your computer.
+This - ☐ If the problem persists, restart your computer.